 In recent years Anne has received a far more sympathetic treatment from historians than her contemporaries ever gave her.
 Modern historians are generally in agreement that the label of ‘The Great Whore’ was undeserved.
-Recent biographies have moved away from the idea of a scheming woman using her body to ‘entrap’ the king and instead focus on her intelligence, wit and ambition.
+Recent biographies have moved away from the idea of a scheming woman using her body to ‘entrap’ the king, instead focusing on her intelligence, wit and ambition.
 At the time those around her conceded, sometimes grudgingly, that what she was lacking in beauty she made up for in personality.
 George Wyatt praises her musical talents, her graceful dancing, education and the way she conducted herself in general.
-Anne Boleyn was in essence, the perfect courtier and as such became one of the most popular women at court.
+Anne Boleyn was, in essence, the perfect courtier.
+As such, she became one of the most popular women at court.

-Yet despite the modern desire to consider Anne as a bright, intelligent woman we simply cannot ignore the fact of her sexual appeal.
-Even though her dark looks were not as beautiful as the paler skinned, fair haired women Englishmen apparently preferred, we cannot deny that there was something quite obviously attractive about her.
+Yet despite the modern desire to consider Anne as a bright, intelligent woman we can’t ignore the fact of her sexual appeal.
+Even though her dark looks were not as traditionally beautiful as the paler skinned, fair haired women Englishmen apparently preferred, we cannot deny that there was something quite obviously attractive about her.
 While her intelligence and learning maintained the interest of the king, this must have been coupled with some sort of physical attractiveness, whether it be her virginity, her sensuality or just her sheer self confidence.
-She would not have caught the king’s eye by dint of her choice of reading material.
-Indeed their earliest meeting is thought to have been the famous Chateu Vert which would become eerily prophetic; the masque being about a man’s desire for a woman who holds out against him but eventually relents allowing him access to her.
-Anne, ironically, was cast as Perseverence.
+She would not have caught the king’s eye simply with her choice of reading material.
+Their earliest meeting is thought to have been the famous Chateu Vert which would become eerily prophetic; the masque being about a man’s desire for a woman who holds out against him but eventually relents allowing him access to her.
+Anne, ironically, was cast as Perseverance.

 This is completely at odds with other fictional depictions.
 In the novel The Reincarnation of Anne Boleyn, Henry VIII rapes her because he can’t stand to think of her with another man.
 Following a similar theme in The Other Boleyn Girl Henry rapes her simply because he cannot restrain himself anymore.

-In an argument Henry shouts that he has broken with the church, sent Katherine, ‘a good woman’ away and turned the country upside down to marry her, therefore she must consent to sleeping with him.
+During an argument, Henry tells Anne that he has broken with the church, sent Katherine, ‘a good woman’ away, and turned the country upside down to marry her, therefore she must consent to sleeping with him.
 When she refuses he simply has her anyway.
 In both cases the rape, worryingly, is portrayed as a compliment to her.
 In both instances the compliment is one of possession; Henry wants her so much he is willing to rape her.
 A description of Anne in the novel Brief Gaudy Hour presents her body as “a snare for any man” and here we have this confirmed on the screen.
-Certainly in The Other Boleyn Girl we are given the impression that Anne has led Henry, and indeed herself, to this by teasing him but never giving into his advances.
+Certainly in The Other Boleyn Girl we are given the impression that Anne has led Henry, and also herself, to this by teasing him but never giving into his advances.

 But perhaps what is most worrying is that Anne falls pregnant, as a result of the rape, with Elizabeth.
 By the end of the film Elizabeth is hailed as one of the greatest monarchs England has known and we are to forget that her mother was raped.
 In effect the rape is fully justified on screen as Elizabeth I is the result and her mother was to blame by driving Henry to the act in the first place.